duty-bound/ramda/Ramda.md

 //{"a": 1, "c": 3}
 ```
+It does not work on arrays.

-Note that it cannot be used to removed nested properties or on arrays.
+Note that it cannot be used to remove nested properties, in that case use `dissocPath`.

+#### dissocPath

 ## Mapping